rendertom/LST/README.md

 ## Notes ##

-There's a slight Z-position error (0.0 <= 0.5) when running `LST.toComp()` method on a 3D layer in the composition with a camera.
-I wasn't able to find a more robust way to calculate a projected Z position, sorry.

 LST assumes that the default **FILM SIZE** value is **36.00mm**, as there's no API in After Effects to retrieve this value.
 Also, when processing a 3D layer inside a composition that contains no active camera, the **FOCAL LENGTH** defaults to **50.00mm** (again, lack of API on AE's side to check if this value is different).

 ---